Dorothy Hodgkin: Personality

-Hodgkins' soft-spoken, gentle and modest demeanor hid a steely determination to achieve her ends, whatever obstacles might stand in her way.
+Hodgkin's soft-spoken, gentle and modest demeanor hid a steely determination to achieve her ends, whatever obstacles might stand in her way.
 She inspired devotion in her students and colleagues, even the most junior of whom knew her simply as Dorothy.
 Her structural studies of biologically important molecules set standards for a field that was very much in development during her work life.
 She made fundamental contributions to the understanding of how these molecules carry out their tasks in living system.

 Mentor

 Hodgkin's mentor Professor John Desmond Bernal greatly influenced her life: scientifically, politically, and personally.
 Bernal was a key scientific adviser to the UK government during the Second World War.
 He was also an open and vocal member of the Communist Party and a faithful supporter of the Soviet regime until its invasion of Hungary in 1956.
-He is a chemist who believed in equal opportunity for women.
-He was able to find physical sciences on hiring women at the time.
+He was a chemist who believed in equal opportunity for women.
 In his laboratory, Hodgkin extended work that he began on biological molecules including sterols.
 She helped him to make the first X-ray diffraction studies of pepsin and crystalline protein.
-Hodgkin always referred to him as "Sage"; they were lovers before she met Thomas Hodgkin.
+Hodgkin always referred to him as "Sage".
+They were lovers before she met Thomas Hodgkin.
 The marriages of both Dorothy and Bernal were unconventional by the standards of the present and of those days.

 Health

-In 1934, at the age of 24, Dorothy began experiencing pain in her hands causing them to be swollen and distorted.
-After an infection after the birth of her first child, a visit from the doctor broke the news on how she developed a diagnosis of chronic rheumatoid arthritis which would become progressively worse and crippling over time, with deformities in both her hands and feet experiencing pain for a period of time.
-In her last years, Hodgkin spent a great deal of time in a wheelchair and remained scientifically active in her career.
+In 1934, at the age of 24, Dorothy began experiencing pain in her hands causing them to become swollen and distorted.
+She was diagnosed with rheumatoid arthritis, and went to a clinic in Buxton for thermal baths and gold treatments.
+After some treatment, Hodgkin returned to the lab, where she struggled to use the main switch on the x-ray equipment due to the condition of her hands.
+She had to create a lever on her own in order to operate the switch.
+Her condition would become progressively worse and debilitating over time, with deformities in both her hands and feet, and prolonged periods of pain.
+While Hodgkin spent a great deal of time in a wheelchair in her later years, she remained scientifically active in her career.